Measurement events relative to temporal quantum reference frames: Non-unitarity and discreteness of time

 Note that, in \cref{eq:sol_discrete}, the evolution of the system with respect to the clock is completely unitary.

-Based on this observation, we arrive at the following statement: if, fundamentally, the best clocks have a finite energy spectrum, and measurements of a system at a certain time couple the clock to the system, and we demand that the system evolves unitarily with respect to the clock, then the underlying time has to be discrete.
+Based on this observation, we arrive at the following statement: if, (\textit{i}) every physical clock has a bounded energy spectrum, (\textit{ii}) measurements of a system at a certain time couple the clock to the system, and (\textit{iii}) we demand that the system evolves locally and unitarily with respect to the clock, then our analysis provides evidence that the underlying time, understood operationally as what a clock can show, has to be discrete.
+Note, however, that this model does not exclude the possibility that discrete time evolution could be non-unitary.